-Hailey Baldwin's Skincare Routine Includes One Pretty Wild Ingredient That Might Make You Cringe
+This One Ingredient In Hailey Baldwin's Skincare Routine Will Probably Make You Cringe

 If I could be a fly on the wall for just one day, I'd undoubtedly spend it flying from one celebrity's house to another, spying on their massive closets and extensive toiletry cabinets.
 I can't imagine having access to so many beauty and fashion items, and I'd love to know how the rich and famous choose what stays, and of course, what works.
 Since my whole "fly on the wall" dream won't ever become a reality, I rely on celebrity interviews to provide a peek into closets and cabinets, and at the moment, Hailey Baldwin's skincare routine has me particularly intrigued.
 Baldwin recently dished to Marie Claire about her beauty routine, and I've been lapping up all the details, from one wild skincare ingredient to the shampoo she and hubby, Justin, both swear by.
 Spoiler alert, it's my fave, too, so I'm basically a Bieber.